Au Pairs: The Pros and Cons of Hiring One For Your Family

 The Final Word on Au Pairs

-Seligman says that many families inadvertently skirt laws regarding au pairs after being misled by au pair agencies.
+Many families inadvertently skirt laws regarding au pairs after being misled by au pair agencies.
 “Historically, they have been deceived into assuming that the stipend for au pair was actually the maximum allowable wage and that there wasn’t a free market in which au pairs could shop for better wages or treatment,” Seligman said.

-Seligman says the collusion between the sponsor agencies led many host families to unwittingly short their au pair’s wages.
+He adds that the collusion between the sponsor agencies led many host families to unwittingly short their au pair’s wages.

 “There are many stories of families who are seriously mistreating au pairs, but there are also families who are acting in good faith and are doing what their sponsor agencies tell them to do and think that they’re complying with the law and that they’re treating their au pair well,” Seligman says.